Transparent Shape from a Single View Polarization Image: Related Work

 \subsection{Shape Estimation for Transparent Objects}

 Shape estimation for transparent objects is a challenging problem\cite{wu2018full}.
-Active lighting and capture devices are used in many methods to estimate the shape of transparent objects, such as shape from the distortion of the calibration pattern by transparent objects\cite{wetzstein2011refractive,tanaka2016recovering}, shape from the reflection of transparent objects to known ambient light\cite{morris2007reconstructing,yeung2011adequate}, shape from heated transparent objects by using infrared light\cite{eren2009scanning}, shape from the corresponding relationship between the incident and reflected light\cite{wu2018full,liu2014frequency}.
+Active lighting and capture devices are used in many methods to estimate the shape of transparent objects, such as shape from the distortion of the calibration pattern by transparent objects\cite{tanaka2016recovering}, shape from the reflection of transparent objects to known ambient light\cite{yeung2011adequate}, shape from the corresponding relationship between the incident and reflected light\cite{wu2018full}.
 These methods all require expensive experimental equipment and tedious reconstruction steps.
 Some researchers tried to use cheaper devices to estimate the surface shape of transparent objects.
-Yeung et al.\cite{yeung2014normal} tried to recover the transparent surface normal from a video.
-Zhu et al.\cite{zhu2021transfusion} used a RGB-D sensor and built a SLAM system `TransFusion' for transparent object.
-Li et al.\cite{li2020through} employed multi-view RGB images to reconstruct transparent shape.
-There are also some works focusing on RGB-D sensor depth completion\cite{sajjan2020clear,zhu2021rgb,tang2021depthgrasp,fang2022transcg}, which can complete the depth map of scenes containing transparent objects from a single view.
+Li et al.\cite{li2020through} proposed a physics-based neural network, which can reconstruct 3D models of transparent objects from multi-view RGB images and achieve state-of-the-art results.
+These methods exploited multi-view images to achieve charming results, while our method aims to recover transparent shape from a single view image.
+There are some works focusing on RGB-D sensor depth completion\cite{sajjan2020clear,zhu2021rgb}, which can complete the depth map of scenes containing transparent objects from a single view.
+But these works usually focused on transparent object grasping, their estimation accuracy is limited.